 in the form of 2D or 3D view with a potential for multi-level color diversity of marginal values

 with a potential for color diversity of marginal values.
 See: TrendsView.ViewMode

 - Interactive viewing the variable flows by the mouse - scrolling and zooming by dragging the mouse.

-- Viewer can serve as a stand-alone viewer of 2-dimensional function y=f(x)
+- The viewer can serve as a stand-alone viewer of 2-dimensional function y=f(x)

 without the necessity to add the viewer to some data source - the trend server.
 Thus the independent variable needn't be only the time.
 The flow of this function is defined in a script form by the tvPoints

 object.
-See: Example of displaying mathematical functions by a trends viewer
+See: Example for displaying mathematical functions by a trends viewer

 - In the viewer it is possible to create configuration files